 - Sources of library revenue/income - Getting accounts/signatures changed for banking and bill paying as needed - Review of current financial policies - Review of current financial procedures, everything from how to pay the library's invoices to how cash is handled at the circulation desk - Purchasing procedures, including where your library buys things.
-Also, remember that discounts on selected products are available to libraries through CLIC.
-Find out more from your CLiC Colleague on Call to learn more - Review of the most recent year-end financial reports - Review of current year regular financial reports, which are usually produced monthly or quarterly.
-Standard reports include monthly expenditures, budget to date, balance sheet - Audit requirements.
+Also, remember that discounts on select products are available to libraries through CLIC.
+Contact your CLiC Colleague on Call to learn more. - Review of the most recent year-end financial reports - Review of current year regular financial reports, which are usually produced monthly or quarterly.
+Standard reports include monthly expenditures, budget to date and balance sheet. - Audit requirements.
 For a library district, find out who the auditor is and schedule a meeting right away.